 How much do TPT shafts cost?

-All of our shafts sell for the same price of $500.
+All of our shafts have the same MSRP: $600 USD.
 TPT shafts are available around the world and pricing varies slightly by country depending on things like taxes and exchange rates.

 What professional golfers are using TPT shafts?